-STELARA is excreted in the milk of lactating monkeys administered STELARA.
-It is not known if STELARA is absorbed systemically after ingestion.
-Because many drugs and immunoglobulins are excreted in human milk, and because of the potential for adverse reactions in nursing infants from STELARA, a decision should be made whether to discontinue nursing or to discontinue the drug.
+Limited data from published literature suggests that ustekinumab is excreted in human breast milk in very small amounts.
+While systemic exposure to a breastfed infant is expected to be low because ustekinumab is a large molecule and is degraded in the gastrointestinal tract, it is not known if STELARA is absorbed systemically after ingestion.
+Because of the potential for adverse reactions in nursing infants from STELARA, a decision should be made whether to discontinue nursing or to discontinue the drug.